PurvaGadhawe/Landing-page/README.md

 # Landing Page
-This is a simple landing page created using HTML and CSS.
+This is a minimalist and stylish fashion landing page designed using HTML and CSS.

-## Features
+I created this page just for practice purposes, focusing on basic concepts and revisiting my old skills.

-- Responsive design
+🚀 Features
-- Minimalistic layout
+- Modern UI & Typography – Clean and elegant visual style.
-- Easy to customize
+- Well-Structured Code – Easy to understand and modify.

 ## Usage
 Clone this repository and open `index.html` in a browser.